davelens/fvtt-party-resources/README.md

 ```
 2. Enable the `Party Resources` module in the active game world.

+## Translations
+If your desired translation is missing, you can help out through the [Weblate](https://weblate.foundryvtt-hub.com/engage/party-resources/) page for Party Resources!
+In return you will receive my eternal gratitude, and quite possibly various riches in an eventual afterlife.

 ## FAQ
 ### I don't see the status bar?